green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 In order to simulate a client we need a container running a headless browser.

-We choose Puppeteer and provide an exemplary container to build here: https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer
+We choose Puppeteer and provide an exemplary container to build here: https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer and to be directly used from [Docker Hub](https://hub.docker.com/greencoding)

 ### Finish